-The numerator of the receipts factor must include all sales made in Indiana, sales made from Indiana to the U.S. Government, and sales made from Indiana to a state not having jurisdiction to tax the activities of the seller.
-The numerator will also contain intangible income attributed to Indiana, including interest from consumer and commercial loans, installment sales contracts, and credit and debit cards as prescribed under I.C.
+The numerator of the receipts factor must include all sales made in Indiana, sales made from this state to the U.S. Government, and sales made from this state to a state which does not have jurisdiction to tax the activities of the seller.
+The numerator will also contain intangible income attributed to Indiana including interest from consumer and commercial loans, installment sales contracts, and credit and debit cards as prescribed under I.C.
 6-3-2-2.2.

 Total receipts include gross sales of real and tangible personal property less returns and allowances.
-Sales of tangible personal property are in Indiana if the property is delivered or shipped to a purchaser within Indiana regardless of the f.o.b. point or other conditions of sale, or the property is shipped from an office, store, warehouse, factory, or other place of storage in Indiana, and the taxpayer is not subject to tax in the state of the purchaser.
+Sales of tangible personal property are in this state if the property is delivered or shipped to a purchaser within this state regardless of the f.o.b. point or other conditions of sale, or the property is shipped from an office, store, warehouse, factory, or other place of storage in this state, and the taxpayer is not subject to tax in the state of the purchaser.

-Sales or receipts not specifically assigned above shall be assigned as follows: (1) gross receipts from the sale, rental, or lease of real property are in Indiana if the real property is located in Indiana; (2) gross receipts from the rental, lease, or licensing the use of tangible personal property are in Indiana if the property is in Indiana.
-If property was both within and outside Indiana during the tax year, the gross receipts are considered in Indiana to the extent the property was used in Indiana; (3) gross receipts from intangible personal property are in Indiana if the taxpayer has economic presence in Indiana and such property has not acquired a business situs elsewhere.
-Interest income and other receipts from loans or installment sales contracts that are primarily secured by or deal with real or tangible personal property are attributed to Indiana if the security or sale property is located in Indiana; consumer loans not secured by real or tangible personal property are attributed to Indiana if the loan is made to an Indiana resident; and commercial loans and installment obligations not secured by real or tangible personal property are attributed to Indiana if the proceeds of the loan are applied in Indiana.
-Interest income, merchant discounts, travel and entertainment credit card receivables, and credit card holder's fees are attributed to the state where the card charges and fees are regularly billed.
-Receipts from the performance of fiduciary and other services are attributed to the state where the benefits of the services are consumed.
-Receipts from the issuance of traveler's checks, money orders, or United States savings bonds are attributed to the state where those items are purchased.
-Receipts in the form of dividends from investments are attributed to Indiana if the taxpayer's commercial domicile is in Indiana; and (4) gross receipts from the performance of services are in Indiana if the services are performed in Indiana.
-If such services are performed partly within and partly outside Indiana, a portion of the gross receipts from performance of the services shall be attributed to Indiana based upon the ratio the direct costs incurred in Indiana bear to the total direct costs of the services, unless the services are otherwise directly attributed to Indiana according to I.C.
+Sales or receipts not specifically assigned above shall be assigned as follows: (1) gross receipts from the sale, rental, or lease of real property are in this state if the real property is located in this state; (2) gross receipts from the rental, lease, or licensing the use of tangible personal property are in this state if the property is in this state.
+If property was both within and outside Indiana during the tax year, the gross receipts are considered in this state to the extent the property was used in this state; (3) gross receipts from intangible personal property are in this state if the taxpayer has economic presence in this state and such property has not acquired a business situs elsewhere.
+Interest income and other receipts from loans or installment sales contracts that are primarily secured by or deal with real or tangible personal property are attributable to Indiana if the security or sale property is located in Indiana; consumer loans not secured by real or tangible personal property are attributable to this state if the loan is made to an Indiana resident; and commercial loans and installment obligations not secured by real or tangible personal property are attributable to Indiana if the proceeds of the loan are to be applied in Indiana.

+Interest income, merchant discounts, travel and entertainment credit card receivables and credit card holder's fees are attributable to the state to which the card charges and fees are regularly billed.
+Receipts from the performance of fiduciary and other services are attributable to the state in which the benefits of the services are consumed.
+Receipts from the issuance of traveler's checks, money orders, or United States savings bonds are attributable to the state in which those items are purchased.
+Receipts in the form of dividends from investments are attributable to Indiana if the taxpayer's commercial domicile is in Indiana; and (4) gross receipts from the performance of services are in this state if the services are performed in this state.
+If such services are performed partly within and partly outside this state, a portion of the gross receipts from performance of the services shall be attributed to this state based upon the ratio that the direct costs incurred in this state bear to the total direct costs of the services, unless the services are otherwise directly attributed to Indiana according to I.C.
 6-3-2-2.2.